ibadetazemi/SQL-Project/cleaning_data.md

-What issues will you address by cleaning the data?
+What issues will you address by cleaning the data??

 Answer: The issues that I had addressed by cleaning data includes: (incorrect, corrupted, incorrectly formatted, duplicate, or incomplete data).